1s-stamper

 We did a monster shootout for this music in 2021, one we had been planning for more than twenty years.
 On hand were quite a few copies of the Reiner on RCA; the Ansermet on London; the Maazel on Decca and London (the Decca being on the TAS List), the Kempe on Readers Digest, and quite a few others we felt had at least the potential to sound good.

-Allow me to back up a bit.
+Allow me to back up a bit, as this story begins in the 70s.

 I know now that I did not have the stereo system back then (equipment, room, etc.) that could reproduce a recording of such difficulty.